tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <mark>Of the people working in Hollywood that the House Un-American Activities Committee was interested in, many were accused of being members of the Communist Party USA.
 Of the initial witness list of 43, 19 declared that they would not give evidence.
 11 of the original 19 were questioned by the panel.</mark>

-<mark>On Monday, October 27th,</mark> <mark>the hearings last phase began,</mark> and <mark>members of the Committee for the First Amendment traveled in from throughout the country to participate.</mark> <mark>Only one of the 11 "unfriendly" witnesses writer Bertolt Breck, agreed to speak with the committee, after which he fled the country.</mark> <mark>Ten others declined, claiming their right to free expression and assembly under the First Amendment.</mark> <mark>The question:</mark>
+<mark>On Monday, October 27th,</mark> <mark>the hearing's last phase began,</mark> and <mark>members of the Committee for the First Amendment traveled in from throughout the country to participate.</mark> <mark>Only one of the 11 "unfriendly" witnesses, writer Bertolt Brecht, agreed to speak with the committee, after which he fled the country.</mark> <mark>Ten others declined, claiming their right to free expression and assembly under the First Amendment.</mark> <mark>The question:</mark>

 > <mark>Are you now...
 > Or have you ever been...
 > A member of the Communist Party?

-<mark>was one which they flat out refused to answer.</mark> <mark>The committee formally accused these ten of Contempt of Congress, and began criminal proceedings against them in the full House of Representatives.</mark>
+<mark>was one which they flat out refused to answer.</mark> <mark>The committee formally accused these ten of contempt of Congress, and began criminal proceedings against them in the full House of Representatives.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_blacklist at="History, Beginning (1946-1947), ¶ 5" %}>